-Last updated: June 2022
+Last updated: September 2022

 On this page, you’ll find information about:

-What the ETIAS system is
+What is ETIAS?

 What is the ETIAS?

-The ETIAS is NOT substitute for a student or work visa.
-That’s why we remind you that if you want to live, study, work, or stay in Europe longer than 90 days, you’ll still be required to get a proper visa from a diplomatic mission or consulate of the country you plan to travel to.
+The ETIAS is NOT a substitute for a student or work visa.
+That’s why we remind you that if you want to live, study, work, or stay in Europe longer than 90 days, you’ll still be required to get a valid visa from a diplomatic mission or consulate of the country you plan to travel to.

-Debit or credit card to pay for your ETIAS processing fee.
+Debit or credit card to pay for your ETIAS processing fee

 We recommend that you have this information on hand when you fill out your ETIAS application, as you will need to ensure that the information on the form and your valid passport match.